 Boblo Island is one of those hazy, collective childhood memories that every Detroiter has, at least if you were born in my generation or prior.
-Chad and I both recalled the nostalgia of the legendary Boblo Boats with a certain fondness.
+Chisel and I both recalled the nostalgia of the legendary Boblo Boats with a certain fondness.
 It's almost like you just aren't a real Detroiter unless you have memories of riding on the big "Boblo Boat" down the Detroit River to the Boblo Island Amusement Park in the summer.
 But the old park eventually closed down, and that 100-year old tradition was severed.

 Granted, both the amusement park itself and its two ferry boats were getting old and worn out, and Boblo went out of business in 1993, but it was still a magical memory for most families, because not only the children but the parents, grandparents, and even great-grandparents all had the same shared memories of riding on the same ferry boat to the island when they were young.